All Episodes

 He changed his mind at some point.

-There's there's uh and I know what you're saying, that that women uh think that they can all do that.
+And I know what you're saying, that women think that they can all do that.

-And that's why so that's you're just calling clear that up.
+And that's why, so that's you're just called clear that up.

-That's why women don't take no for an answer because they think they're gonna change the guy's mind at some point.
+That's why women don't take no for an answer because they think they're going to change the guy's mind at some point.

-Well, yeah, and they think that you are uh the kind of man who will change your mind too.
+Well, yeah, and they think that you are the kind of man who will change your mind too, but you're not.

 Here's one.

-Or you have to resign yourself to the fact that you're gonna have to endlessly date younger women for short periods of time, and it's it's it's not gonna ever be anything more than a superficial uh relationship one after another until you're dead.
+Either you, people who know you don't want children no matter what, need to go out with women your own age where that won't even be a possibility, or you have to resign yourself to the fact that you're going to have to endlessly date younger women for short periods of time, and it's not going to ever be anything more than a superficial relationship one after another until you're dead.

 Yeah, well, those two options, I dig the second one.